MSW Fellowship in Aging

 2018-2019 MSW Fellows in Aging

-Congratulations to the following students selected as MSW Fellows in Aging for the upcoming 2018-2019 academic year: Justin Carino (Rutgers School of Public Health, Newark), Joseph McNulty (Parker Home, Piscataway), Rachel Nof-Gartner (Daughters of Miriam, Clifton), and Corinne Stackpole (Jewish Family & Children's Services, Teaneck).
+Congratulations to the MSW Fellows in Aging for the 2018-2019 academic year as they finish their placements and leadership projects: Justin Carino (Rutgers School of Public Health, Newark), Joseph McNulty (Parker Home, Piscataway), Rachel Nof-Gartner (Daughters of Miriam, Clifton), and Corinne Stackpole (Jewish Family & Children's Services, Teaneck).